 Responsibilities: Lead for Nursing, Midwifery and Allied Health Professions; Joint Executive with Medical Director for Clinical Practice; Patient Safety and Experience, Clinical Governance, Safeguarding Lead; Nurse/Midwifery Revalidation; End of Life; Learning Disabilities; Dementia; Non-medical education.
 Director of Infection Prevention and Control.

-Ed Taylor - Chief Finance Officer
+James Taylor - Chief Finance Officer

 Responsibilities: Finance; Contracting; Procurement; Commercial Strategy; and Counter Fraud.

-Sarah Goldie – Director of People and Culture (non-voting)
+Deborah O'Hara – Director of People and Culture (non-voting)

 Responsibilities: Recruitment, retention, staff engagement, staff wellbeing, equality, diversity and inclusion, employee relations, business partnering, leadership development, organisational development, Electronic Staff Record, e-rostering, temporary staffing.